esdalmaijer/Save_PyGame_Sound/README.md

-Save PyGame Sound as wave file
+Save PyGame Sound as .wav file
 ==============================

 **TL;DR: Could not find easy way to make sound files out of